What the 2023 Spring Budget means for the price of a pint, a pack of cigarettes and sugary drinks - Which? News

 Here, Which? explains how the Spring Budget affects the cost of your drinks, cigarettes and soft drinks.

-Alcohol tax will rise in line with the RPI for most drinks from August 2023, but the duty charged on a typical pint of beer in pubs across the UK will be frozen.
+Alcohol tax will rise in line with the RPI – at 10.1% – for most drinks from August 2023, but the duty charged on a typical pint of beer in pubs across the UK will be frozen.

 By increasing 'draught relief' from 5% to 9.2%, the tax on a pint of cider or beer that you buy at the pub will effectively stay the same.